Dream Big Sweepstakes: Rules

 4. Prizes/Approximate Retail Value ("ARV")/Odds:

-Grand Prize: Three (3) Grand Prizes are available to be won.
+Grand Prize: Two (2) Grand Prizes are available to be won.
 One (1) Grand Prize will be awarded each Entry Period during the Promotion Period.
 Grand Prize includes $10,000 Cash.
 The ARV of Grand Prize: $10,000.00 each.

 Odds of winning will depend upon the total number of eligible entries received per Entry Period, but is estimated at 1:10,000.